MeenaAru/AWS-Cloud/Cloud Concepts.md

 - Standard Reserved Instances
 Can't modify them.
 You can modify attributes such as the Availability Zone, instance size (within the same instance family), and scope of your Reserved Instance (regional or zonal).
 Standard RIs provide the most significant discount (up to 72% off On-Demand) and are best suited for steady-state usage.
+####   Savings Plans
+are a flexible pricing model that offers low prices on EC2, Lambda, and Fargate usage, in exchange for a commitment to a consistent amount of usage (measured in $/hour) for a 1 or 3 year term.
+When you sign up for Savings Plans, you will be charged the discounted Savings Plans price for your usage up to your commitment.
+For example, if you commit to $10 of compute usage an hour, you will get the Savings Plans prices on that usage up to $10 and any usage beyond the commitment will be charged On Demand rates.

 ## "Disk disposal" ( Storage Device Decommissioning)
 When a storage device has reached the end of its useful life, AWS procedures include a decommissioning process that is designed to prevent customer data from being exposed to unauthorized individuals.
 All decommissioned magnetic storage devices are degaussed and physically destroyed in accordance with industry-standard practices.

 # Storage

+## Amazon EC2 Instance Store
+Provides temporary block-level storage for your instance.
+Instance store is ideal for temporary storage of information that changes frequently, such as buffers, caches, scratch data, and other temporary content, or for data that is replicated across a fleet of instances, such as a load-balanced pool of web servers.

 ## EBS
 Amazon EBS is a block level storage that provides storage volumes for use with Amazon EC2 and Amazon RDS.
 Creating snapshots of EBS Volumes can help ensure that you have a backup of your EBS volumes just in case any issues arise.
  EBS Snapshots are incremental backups, which means that only the blocks on the device that have changed after your last snapshot are saved.
 This minimizes the time required to create the snapshot and saves on storage costs by not duplicating data.
  Amazon EBS encryption offers a straight-forward encryption solution for your EBS resources that doesn't require you to build, maintain, and secure your own key management infrastructure.
 Encryption operations occur on the servers that host EC2 instances, ensuring the security of both data-at-rest and data-in-transit between an instance and its attached EBS storage.
+Amazon EBS volume **data is replicated** across multiple servers within the **same Availability Zone**.

+## Amazon EFS
+Amazon Elastic File System (Amazon EFS) provides simple, scalable, elastic file storage for use with AWS Cloud services and on-premises resources.
+It is easy to use and offers a simple interface that allows you to create and configure file systems quickly and easily.
+Amazon EFS is built to elastically scale on demand without disrupting applications, growing and shrinking automatically as you add and remove files, so your applications have the storage they need, when they need it.
+It is designed to provide massively parallel shared access to thousands of Amazon EC2 instances, enabling your applications to achieve high levels of aggregate throughput and IOPS that scale as a file system grows, with consistent low latencies.
+As a regional service, Amazon EFS is designed for high availability and durability storing data redundantly across multiple Availability Zones.
+Data is redundantly stored across multiple Availability Zones providing better durability compared to EBS volumes.

 ## Amazon S3
 Stores any number of objects, but each object does have a size limitation.
 Individual Amazon S3 objects can range in size from a minimum of 0 bytes to a maximum of 5 terabytes.